AntonC9018/Dungeon-Hopper-Docs/docs/vocab.md

 ## Stats

-`Stats` is a wrapped string-integer dictionary.
-The `Stats` wrapper class has the following methods: set, get, setIfHigher, mingle, clone, decrement.
+`Stats` is a wrapped string-integer (or even string-anything) dictionary.

 ## Modifiers

 A `Modifier` is an object, the exact type of which is specified by objects that would use it.
-The most relevant place where `Modifiers` are used is the table `Entity.baseModifiers`, that has fields for attack, armor, push, status and possibly resistances (not yet implemented fully).
+The most relevant place where `Modifiers` are used is the table `Entity.baseModifiers`, that has fields for attack, armor, push, status and resistances.
+It may also include any custom fields used exclusively by the entity type within its logic.
 Secondly, `Modifiers` are used and, in fact, defined by the `DynamicStats` decorator.
 It lets one get or modify a specific stat dynamically.
-More on this decorator in the [Decorators section](decorators.md).
+It also allows adding new stats.
+More on this [here](dynamicstats.md).

 ## Effects